mxliu/HFCN_TPAMI/README.md

-Keras implementation of Hierarchical Fully Convolutional Network for structrual MRI-based brain disease prognosis
+Hierarchical Fully Convolutional Network for Structrual MRI-based Brain Disease Prognosis

-The code was written by Dr. Chunfeng Lian and Dr. Mingxia Liu, Department of Radiology at UNC-CH.
+The code was written by Dr. Chunfeng Lian, Department of Radiology at UNC at Chapel Hill.

 Introduction